LambdaKappa/Linear-lib/README.md

 #### And much more. ####

-Operations like Matrix multiplication are not well optimized and Numpy should handle big Matrices faster.
+Operations like Matrix multiplication are not well optimized and Numpy should handle bigger Matrices faster.